Peter-Thibodeau/salary_survey/salary-survey-intro.md

 # Introduction
 This is a practice case study.
-I intend to find the industries that are most welcoming to minorities by answering the following quesitons:
+I intend to find the industries that are most welcoming to minorities by answering the following questions:
-- What are the average salaires for each gender by industry
+- What are the average salaries for each gender by industry
-- What are the average salaires for each gender with a college education by industry
+- What are the average salaries for each gender with a college education by industry
-- What are the average salaires for each race by industry
+- What are the average salaries for each race by industry
-- What are the average salaires for each race with a college education by industry
+- What are the average salaries for each race with a college education by industry

 # The Data
 I am using data from a web app on the askamanager.org website (https://www.askamanager.org/ 2022/04/how-much-money-do-you-make-5.html).
-This form allows the user to enter their demographic and salary info anonymously and then see a table comparing their data to other users.
-The table contains 28,015 records allowing an analysis of salaries based on industry, years of experience, and personal demographics.
+This form allows users to anonymously enter their demographic and salary info and then see a table comparing their data to other users.
+The table contains 28,015 records, allowing an analysis of salaries based on industry, years of experience, and personal demographics.

-The data is hosted on Google sheets at: https://docs.google.com/spreadsheets/d/1IPS5dBSGtwYVbjsfbaMCYIWnOuRmJcbequohNxCyGVw/edit?resourcekey#gid=1625408792.
+The data is hosted on Google Sheets at: https://docs.google.com/spreadsheets/d/1IPS5dBSGtwYVbjsfbaMCYIWnOuRmJcbequohNxCyGVw/edit?resourcekey#gid=1625408792.
 I downloaded it as a .csv file.

 # Data Exploration